-I am a Registered & Accredited member of the British Association for Counselling & Psychotherapy.
-I am registered with and a member of EMDR Europe & Ireland having completed a comprehensive training with EMDR Works
+Working from Ipswich and online via Zoom I am a Registered & Accredited member of the British Association for Counselling & Psychotherapy.
+The BACP is the Accrediting and Ethical body that informs my practice.
+I am a member of EMDR Europe & Ireland having completed a comprehensive training with EMDR Works.
+I am currently an active committee member of the East Anglian EMDR Steering Group and pending Chair elect.

 (Eye Movement Desensitisation and Reprocessing)